BioInsperobotics/BIPR/04-Implementation/01-Geometrical_Analysis.md

 $$R = \frac{L1}{sin(\frac{\pi}{8})}$$

 In summary, the calculations dealt with two design constants r and b, and three variables $\alpha$, $\beta$ and $\gamma$ which are subjected to change for the wheel transformation to take place.

+## MATLAB

+We used MATLAB to solve the geometrical equations to obtain a range of values

+{: .warning }
+Yet to be updated